CecilJS/PolyParser/README.md

 ## Scenario and Rules: Level-2

-In this level you are doing the same mathematical calculation as level-1 with the same limitations on the use of mathematical operators.
+In this level we are doing the same mathematical calculation as level-1 with the same limitations on the use of mathematical operators.

 As before the polynomial will have the following form: